EricLu1218/Physical_Design_Automation/Global_Routing/src/README.md

-# Homework5: Global Routing
+# Global Routing
 Implement an existing algorithm to solve the global routing problem with a set of 2-pin nets while minimizing the total wirelength.

-## Notice
-This code has been modified to OOP on 2021.03.03.

-This is not the same as report.

 ## How to Compile
 In this directory, enter the following command:
 ```
 $ make
 ```
-It will generate the executable file "hw5" in "Homework5_Global_Routing/bin/".
+It will generate the executable file "hw5" in "Global_Routing/bin/".

 If you want to remove it, please enter the following command:
 ```